Eanilsen/DDH/README.md

 ## Features
 These are some of the features we have planned:
-* Local game sessions hosted by a DM which players can join.
+* Local game sessions hosted by a GM which players can join.
 * In-game stats, inventory and campaign progress updating.
     These updates can be saved and apllied to the next session, no need to start over.